pingcap/tidb/docs/design/2018-10-24-view-support.md

 I implement the "`CREATE OR REPLACE`" command to create a view with the `SELECT` statement, implement "`DROP VIEW`" to drop a view, and "`SHOW FULL TABLES`" can also display the view list with different table types.
 The "`SHOW CREATE TABlE`" command can also regenerate a view create command.

 ## Rationale
-`VIEW` is just a tableinfo object store with a `SELECT` statement, and only supports two types of DDL operations, which are "`CREATE OR REPLACE VIEW`" and "`DROP`".
-Currently, view can only be used within the `SELECT` statement.
+`VIEW` is just a `TableInfo` object store with a `ViewInfo` struct, and only supports limited DDL operations.
 Let me describe more details about the view DDL operation:
 1. Create a VIEW
     1. Parse the create view statement and build a logical plan for select cause part.
 If any grammar error occurs, return errors to parser.